rancesking/rancesking/README.md

 - 👋 Hi, I’m @rancesking
 - 👀 I’m interested in Python and Devops
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Making good scripts for DevOps Usage.
+- 💞️ I’m looking to collaborate making some good scripts for DevOps Usage.
 - 📫 How to reach me at my email ing.rancesacosta@gmail.com

 <!---